Sonryle/JoePhys/README.md

 ### Third Party Libraries Used

-The JoePhys physics engine uses no libraries outside of the C++ Standard Library, however the testbed environment uses third party libraries help with creating windows, communicating with the GPU and displaying GUI.
+The JoePhys physics engine uses no libraries outside of the C++ Standard Library, however the testbed environment uses third party libraries to help with creating windows, communicating with the GPU and displaying GUI.

 I am extremely grateful to all of the developers who spent great time and effort creating wonderful open source libraries for the benefit of everyone, and I could not have created JoePhys anywhere near as well (or even at all) without the use of these libraries to help me visualise and control JoePhys in a testing environment.